VABYSMO Solution for injection Ref.[50239] Active ingredients: Faricimab

 Intravitreal injection-related reactions

-Intravitreal injections, including those with faricimab, have been associated with endophthalmitis, intraocular inflammation, rhegmatogenous retinal detachment and retinal tear (see section 4.8).
+Intravitreal injections, including those with faricimab, have been associated with endophthalmitis, intraocular inflammation, rhegmatogenous retinal detachment, retinal tear, and iatrogenic traumatic cataract (see section 4.8).
 Proper aseptic injection techniques must always be used when administering Vabysmo.
 Patients should be instructed to report any symptoms, such as pain, loss of vision, photophobia, blurred vision, floaters, or redness, suggestive of endophthalmitis or any of the above-mentioned adverse reactions without delay, to permit prompt and appropriate management.
 Patients with increased frequency of injections may be at increased risk of procedural complications.

 Intraocular pressure increases